FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/docs/documentation-types.md

 - [Procedures (guides)](#procedural-documentation)
     - Get-started - Documentation that provides a step-by-step process for setting up a part of the Fuchsia developer environment, such as downloading and building Fuchsia.
-These are located under `get-started`.
+These are located under `/get-started`.
     - Development, or Guides - Documentation that provides a step-by-step process for completing any task related to Fuchsia.
-These are all located under `development/`.
+These are all located under `/development/`.
 - [Concepts](#conceptual-documentation) - Documentation that helps you understand a concept such as mods in Fuchsia.
-This type of documentation is located under `concepts`.
+This type of documentation is located under `/concepts`.
 - [Reference](#reference-documentation) - Documentation that provides a source of information about parts of a system such as API parameters or FIDL.
-These are located under `reference/`.
+These are located under `/reference/`.
 Much of the reference documentation is auto-generated.

 **You should write a procedural document** if you plan on explaining to a user how to use a specific